IonutParau/modularcm/README.md

 There is no GUI out of the box.
 You need a package for that.

-## How do I add my extra stuff someone else made?
+## How do I add extra stuff someone else made?

 Using the Module Package Manager (ModPM).
 Simply download the file of the package you want to add, and then launch the game and run